The Website The Birds Maps Virtual Tour Email us

 - EssaysEric Dinerstein Bill Young

-Early Spring Date: April 19 Late Spring Date: June 1 Most Frequently Seen: May 1-11 Has Nested in Park
+Early Spring Date: April 19 Late Spring Date: June 1 Best Dates to See in Spring: May 1-13 Has Nested in Park

-Wood Thrushes begin to arrive at Monticello Park at the end of April, and the best time to look for them is during the first third of May.
-They are not in the same genus as the other spotted thrushes who come to Monticello, and they are the only spotted thrush species who sometimes nests in the park.
+Spring: Wood Thrushes begin to arrive at Monticello Park at the end of April, and the best time to look for them is during the first third of May.
+They are not in the same genus as the other spotted thrushes at Monticello, and they are the only spotted thrush species who sometimes nests in the park.

 Where to See Them in the Park